Brief

 Placements can either be non-section or sectioned.
 This means a placement can be split into insuring different parts of something.

-A Broker would send a Firm Order which is an legally bond agreement from the Underwriter to how much they are willing to insurance a part of the section or non-section placement.
+A Broker would send a Firm Order which is a legal bond agreement from the Underwriter to how much they are willing to insure a part of the section or non-section placement.
 The Broker would also pick specific Underwriters to lead and what kind of stamps they would like to see.
 These stamps would confirm a certain type of insurance policy.
 Endorsements are amendments to the contract sent out with the Firm Order, which can be either conditional (must accept all) or non-conditional (pick and choose).

 DAYG